Akond-Lab/wdwrap/README.md

 ## Installation
+#### 0. Wilson-Devinney Code
+You need Wilson-Devinney Code installed (download from here: ftp://ftp.astro.ufl.edu/pub/wilson).
+The framework is ment to be compatible with multiple version of WD code, but currently only 2015 version is supported.

+**You need to have LC executable, named or symlinked as `lc2015` in your path.**

 #### 1. Python version
 `wdwrap` requires Python 3.8.
 If your python 3 is not the default one, you may change `python` to `python3` in invocations below.